-promotion to vice admiral, served in the Office of the Chief of Naval Operations as Director of Program Planning from April 1986 to September 1987.
-On 29 September 1987 the Navy promoted him to admiral and selected him to be the twenty-third Commander in Chief of the US Pacific Fleet (USCINCPACFLT).
+CNO as Director of Program Planning from April 1986 to September 1987.
+On 29 September 1987 the Navy promoted him to admiral and selected him to be the twenty-third Commander in Chief of the US Pacific Fleet.

 With extensive operational experience, including commands in the Mediterranean and the Pacific, and programmatic and fiscal management expertise, Admiral Jeremiah became the nation's second Vice Chairman of the Joint Chiefs of Staff on 1 March 1990.
 He assumed responsibility in the areas of joint warfighting requirements development, resource allocation, crisis-policy management, nuclear weapons development and security, and oversight of intelligence requirements.
 Jeremiah once observed that, in fulfilling these responsibilities for the Chairman, the job of Vice Chairman was "the broadest in the Department of Defense, certainly the broadest job in military uniform."